-Comments received through MetroQuest, or other electronic survey software, will be exported into an Excel file and included in the comment database.
+Comments received through electronic survey software will be exported into an Excel file and included in the comment database.

-The consultant team will provide all raw data housed in MetroQuest data center, or other electronic survey software, and a GIS analysis of comments to the TxDOT PM.
+The consultant team will provide all raw data from electronic survey software and a GIS analysis of comments to the TxDOT PM.